Opening / Event Date: 17 May, 2021

-Kwai Fung Hin Art Gallery is delighted to present the second solo exhibition of Beijing-based artist Zhang Gong (b.1959), entitled “Beyond Description, Beyond Boundary”, on view from March 22 to April 27, 2019.
-The exhibition will showcase a total of 22 pieces of acrylic-on-canvas works selected from his latest series in 2017-2018, the “Metropolis” series, and rare works from the early 1990s.
-In addition to Zhang Gong’s paintings, the exhibition will display a short film specially created by the artist, showing a montage of Zhang Gong’s artistic journey and his hand-painted animation clips.
+From March 22 to April 27, Kwai Fung Hin Art Gallery is delighted to present the solo exhibition of Beijing-based artist Zhang Gong (b.1959), entitled “Beyond Description, Beyond Boundary”, featuring a total of 24 pieces of acrylic-on-canvas works, which includes the latest Garden of Eden series, Metropolis series from 2010-2016, and rare early works from the 1990s, providing a comprehensive overview of Zhang Gong’s artistic journey spanning over 20 years.

 Known for his figurative style that finds references in surrealism and pop culture and his use of symbolic characters from cartoons, Zhang Gong explores the relationship between East and West, art history, popular culture, and the modern social environment in his paintings.
 Through the playful yet metaphorical imagery, he conveys his deep concerns and reflections on the rapid social transition in the world.